uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In 2011, in preparation for revising the 2002 Canadian Sport Policy (csp), Sport Canada conducted a series of consultations across the country, including a roundtable on “Sport and Aboriginal Peoples.”
 The roundtable summary report noted:

-Participants believe that the needs and issues of Aboriginal Peoples were not adequately reflected in the 2002 csp… The feeling among the participants was that the previous policy had “no teeth.”… The new csp should acknowledge the unique identity of Aboriginal Peoples, what Aboriginal Peoples can contribute to Canadian sport … and make a clear commitment to action.
+> Participants believe that the needs and issues of Aboriginal Peoples were not adequately reflected in the 2002 csp… The feeling among the participants was that the previous policy had “no teeth.”… The new csp should acknowledge the unique identity of Aboriginal Peoples, what Aboriginal Peoples can contribute to Canadian sport … and make a clear commitment to action.
 The csp can support sport for Aboriginal Peoples by reflecting Aboriginal culture and realities, cross-cultural issues between Aboriginal and non-Aboriginal Peoples, and an understanding of the motivation behind the interest of Aboriginal Peoples in sport…
 If the new policy doesn’t reflect the needs and issues of Aboriginal sport, then it will not be relevant to the Aboriginal population…
-It would be important to recognize that the barriers to sport extend beyond a lack of resources and gaps and weaknesses in the sport system.
+It would be important to recognize that the barriers to sport extend beyond a lack of resources and gaps and weaknesses in the sport<!--x-->
+system.
 Aboriginal peoples are also affected by issues of identity and historical trauma.[^264] Despite this roundtable report based on the 2011 consultation, the Commission notes that the subsequent Canadian Sport Policy released in 2012 contains no specific references to Aboriginal peoples.[^265]